Nitrokey/nitrokey-documentation/nethsm/openssl.rst

 .. warning::
   When using an engine (libp11) version of 0.4.12 or older, having an EdDSA key on the NetHSM will cause OpenSSL to not find any key.

-The OpenSSL engine interface is the old way to implement custom backends for OpenSSL.
-It is Deprecated in OpenSSL 3.
+The OpenSSL engine interface is the old way to implement custom backends for OpenSSL and it is deprecated in OpenSSL 3.
 This is still the most stable way to use the NetHSM with OpenSSL.

 You will need to setup the PKCS#11 module, following `these instructions <pkcs11-setup.html>`__.